acceleratelearning/workflow-container-image-publish/README.md

   workflow_dispatch:
   push:
     # Trigger the workflow on a push to any of the protected branches.
 This is expected to
-    # be from an approve Pull Request
+    # be from an approved Pull Request
     branches:
       - dev
       - release-*
       - main
-      - main-review
 jobs:
   publish-image:
     name: Publish Container Image